Rahul Dravid: Retirement

 Dravid announced his retirement from Test and domestic cricket on 9 March 2012, after the 2011–12 tour of Australia, but he said that he would captain the Rajasthan Royals in the 2012 Indian Premier League.
 He was the second-highest run scorer and had taken the highest number of catches in Test cricket at the time of his retirement.

-In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the MCC team in the Bicentenary Celebration match at Lord's.

 Coaching

 Towards the end of his playing career, Dravid took on a role as mentor to the Rajasthan Royals' IPL team in 2014.
 During this time, he also became involved with the Indian national team, serving as mentor during the team's tour of England in 2014.
 After leading the Royals to a third-place finish in the 2015 IPL season, he was appointed as the head coach of the India U-19 and India A teams.
 Dravid achieved success as coach, with the U-19s reaching the finals of the 2016 U-19 Cricket World Cup.
-Two years later, the team went on to win the 2018 U-19 Cricket World Cup, defeating Australia by 8 wickets to win their fourth Under-19 World Cup, the most by any national side.
+Two years later, the team went on to win the 2018 U-19 Cricket World Cup, defeating Australia by 8 wickets to win their fourth Under-19 World Cup, the most by any national team.
 Dravid was credited with training future national team players including Rishabh Pant, Ishan Kishan and Washington Sundar.
 Alongside his coaching roles, Dravid took on several mentor roles, including at the Delhi Daredevils IPL team.

 In July 2019, following his four-year stint as coach of the junior teams, Dravid was appointed Head of Cricket at the National Cricket Academy (NCA).
 He was in charge of "overseeing all cricket related activities at NCA was involved in mentoring, coaching, training and motivating players, coaches and support staff at the NCA".
 As head of NCA, he was praised for maintaining the senior team and revamping player fitness and rehabilitation regiments.

 In November 2021, he was appointed as head coach of the Indian national cricket team.